BEST Slovenia Cruise Deals (2024 + 2025): Cheap & Discount Cruises to Slovenia - Cruise Critic

 Cruise Critic can help you find affordable cruise deals to Slovenia.
 Choose from the best cruise deals and specials for Slovenia cruises.
 Save up to 33% on last minute Slovenia cruises.
 For the best cruise deals, it’s best to book far in advance of your trip.
 Popular time cruise deals are released is during wave season (January - March).

-Popular Slovenia cruises often sail to Venice, Rome (Civitavecchia), Athens, Istanbul and Katakolon (Olympia) during their cruise itinerary.
+Popular Slovenia cruises often sail to Rome (Civitavecchia), Athens, Istanbul, Katakolon (Olympia) and Santorini during their cruise itinerary.
 Slovenia cruises could leave from Piraeus, Barcelona, Rome, Venice and Florida.
 Most commonly, Slovenia cruises sail for 15+ Days days.

 Sail to the destination of your dreams from the departure port that works best for you.
 Enjoy cruise perks all for one affordable price.
 Similar to a traditional all inclusive vacation, food and entertainment on board is included in your cruise fare.
 Most cruise lines also offer a special and affordable drink package for your trip.
 Different from an all inclusive resort, you wake up at a new port throughout your vacation rather than the same scenery.